 On 21 March, La'o Hamutuk published a comprehensive article The Timor-Leste-Australia Maritime Boundary Treaty (also PDF, abridged blog and Tetum).
 Lusa summarized (Portuguese) our article, pointing out that Timor-Leste is losing $5,500 each day until the treaty comes into force.
 The following week, La'o Hamutuk presented our analysis (Tetum, also PDF) at Joao Saldanha University.

-Commentators continued to publish articles on the new treaty, including Viji Menon in Eurasia Review Australia Maritime Boundary Treaty: Victory For Dili? and Euan Moyle in Foreign Brief David vs Goliath - Australia Timor-Leste Boundary Treaty.
+Commentators continued to publish articles on the new treaty, including Viji Menon in Eurasia Review Australia Maritime Boundary Treaty: Victory For Dili?, Euan Moyle in Foreign Brief David vs Goliath - Australia Timor-Leste Boundary Treaty and Alison Thorne in Freedom Socialist The fight to end Australia's exploitation of Timor Sea resources continues despite new maritime border.
 Brendan Duffy described Australia's 1972 hypocrisy in the Lowy Interpreter's Timor Trough: the rumpled carpet on the sea floor, and PLMJ summarized the legal issues.
 In addition, Peter Milne wrote in the West Australian that Woodside’s Sunrise LNG project could be behind as East Timor looks elsewhere and Clive Schofield and Bec Strating warned Sun setting on Timor-Leste's Greater Sunrise plan.

 On 24 April, ConocoPhillips announced that the Barossa project, which hopes to use the Darwin LNG Plant (DLNG) that has been serving Bayu-Undan and which the Sunrise Joint Venture would also like to use for processing Sunrise gas, is beginning Front-End Engineering Design.
 The Barossa Joint Venture intends to make a Final Investment Decision by the end of 2019, with the goal of bringing gas to DLNG by 2023.

-Timorese artists, including members of the Arte Moris and Gembel collectives, are holding an exhibition of paintings related to the Maritime Boundary issue from 5 to 8 pm on 2 May at the Resistance Museum in Dili (Konvite iha Tetum).
+Timorese artists, including members of the Arte Moris and Gembel collectives, held an exhibition of paintings related to the Maritime Boundary issue on 2 May at the Resistance Museum in Dili (Konvite iha Tetum).

 La'o Hamutuk will continue to update this page and we welcome information from all sources.